codio/site/source/docs/dashboard/create/adminrole.html.md

 full_width: true
 ---

-As the creator of your educational ‘organization’ in Codio, you have administrator rights.
+As the creator of your educational organization in Codio, you have administrator rights.
 This means that you can add and remove [teachers](/docs/classes/classmanagement/addteachers) from your organization, edit your organization information, manage your students [dashboard settings](/docs/dashboard/create/dash), create [grading templates](/docs/classes/classmanagement/rubric) and [delete](/docs/dashboard/create/deleteorg) your organization.

 To access the administration tools: